IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/week_1_detail_sep_6.md

 <!-- film -->
 <tr>
-<td>film</td>
+<td>film and post by Wednesday at 8pm</td>
 <td></td>
-<td>A personal inventory of at least 3 objects along with your commentary / narration, using your smart phone and post it to your process website by embedding a youtube or vimeo video.</td>
+<td>A personal inventory of at least 3 objects that you posess that reveal something about you along with audio narration or written commentary, using your smart phone or video camera and post it to your process website by embedding a youtube or vimeo video.</td>
 </tr>

 <!-- write -->